 When children read out loud, they also improve and advance their reading speed, fluency, and ease of reading.
 Therefore, a 4th grader should not only read books but also re-read them to younger siblings and also narrate to them what the passages are all about.
 This will eventually help them achieve speed and a fluid pace when reading.
 Studies indicate that the faster a student can read, the better their brain understands what the material is all about.

 To build and improve the vocabulary of your child, you must teach them the meaning of words from all aspects and areas of life.
 It should include fun activities such as social occasions and shopping trips.
-And if you don’t know the meaning of any particular word, make sure that the child sees you using a dictionary to check up its meaning.
-This will encourage and inspire them to use whenever they don’t understand the meaning of word or phrase.
+And if you don’t know the meaning of any particular word, make sure that the child sees you using a dictionary.
+This will encourage and inspire them to use it too.
 It is important since research has established that comprehending a text or passage depends on if the reader can understand the meaning of at least 90 percent of the words that make up that text.

 And since memorizing words for some students can be a daunting task, make it simple for them.
 For instance, if your child understands better visually, help them create a handmade vocabulary book.
 They can use it as a reference when finding difficulties in understanding their meanings.
-Most children will find it easier to understand when using their artistic abilities or and cut out pics from magazines and newspapers to explain words that they don’t understand.
+Most children will find it easier to understand when using their artistic abilities.
+They can out pics from magazines and newspapers to explain words that they don’t understand.
 And it is not just for young students.
 Even older ones will find it handy when learning new words.

 Helping your student achieve 4th-grade reading comprehension skills can be a daunting and intimidating endeavor.
 However, by employing these strategies, you can bolster the chances of your child becoming an avid reader.